CtrlK

 Specificity

-Names the domain (feature creep prevention, software planning) and some actions (planning features, reviewing scope, managing backlogs), but lacks concrete specific actions like 'prioritize features using X framework' or 'evaluate feature requests against criteria'.
+Names the domain (feature creep prevention, software planning) and some actions ('planning features, reviewing scope, building MVPs, managing backlogs'), but lacks concrete specific actions like 'prioritize features using X framework' or 'cut scope by Y method'.

 2 / 3